DNA samples: When you have to give a sample

 What is a compulsion order and when can the police get one?

 A compulsion order is a court order that legally requires you to give the police a DNA sample.

-The police can apply to a judge for a compulsion order sample if they have good reason to suspect you've committed a criminal offence for which you could be jailed, and you've refused to give them a sample.
+The police can apply to a judge for a compulsion order sample if they have good reason to suspect you’ve committed a criminal offence for which you could be imprisoned, and you’ve refused to give them a sample.
 Only senior police officers can apply for these orders (an Inspector or higher).